 The same snow cover that protects the plants also protects the insects that spend the winter underground.
 If a polar vortex occurred with no snow cover, the extreme temperatures could reduce the number of soil-dwelling insects and damage shallow-rooted, marginally hardy plants.
 Japanese beetles, a common garden pest in summer, are one of those soil-dwelling insects, and unfortunately, they will survive a polar vortex.

-Insects that live in the trees or on the stems of branches during winter might experience some die off, such as emerald ash borer larvae and gypsy moth eggs.
+Insects that live in the trees or on the stems of branches during winter might experience some die off, such as emerald ash borer larvae and Lymantria dispar moth eggs.
 Only a sustained period of time at below minus-20 degrees Fahrenheit will result in a significant die back in those kinds of insects.

 Freezing and thawing are very hard on plants.
 Big / lengthy temperature fluctuations can sometime fool plants into acting as if spring has arrived.
 If, after a polar vortex, we get a mid- or late winter warm up that lasts more than a few days, some plants could be tricked into breaking dormancy and start sending water to their buds; the buds will swell.
 Those buds could get damaged by more cold temperatures that are sure to come.
 We need winter to stay winter for plants to remain safely dormant.

 The lesson is to choose the right plant for the right place.
 Any plants that are marginally hardy in our zone, or that were planted in conditions they don’t prefer, will be the first ones that are damaged by extreme weather conditions.
 In fall, you can prepare newly planted trees by wrapping the trunks to protect them from pest or salt damage.
 A layer of mulch on garden beds placed after the ground freezes, but before the snow hits, keeps perennials protected from the freeze/thaw cycle.
 The mulch layer insulates the roots from extreme temperatures, in case we do not get much snow.